mjuradop/infection-game/README.md

 # Infection Simulation Game

 A simple grid-based infection simulation built in Python.
-This project is designed to practice GitHub workflows, create incremental commits, and build a visual simulation.
+This project is designed to practice coding, I always have liked strategy games so this is my first try to create one.

 ## Features
 - 10x10 grid